Why two wedding photographers?

 We also know, through years of experience, that we work on 1 product: your wedding reportage.
 Years back it sometimes was quite awkward to see Ramon win wedding photography awards and me less so.
 Until we realized that it is all about the end product: we want a complete reportage for you as a couple.
 It doesn’t matter which of us takes award winning wedding photos, as long as you get a complete wedding report.
 And a mix of “creative and unique” with “photos you just want to have anyway”.

 There are few group photos that win a prize, but you still want them.
 Detail photos aren’t going to win any prizes either, but if you take them well, they can tell a lot about your wedding day.

 In short: having two photographers ensures that your complete story is documented.
 Not only photos of the bride or groom, but also photos of all those sweet people who have been involved in your wedding day and are now happily experiencing your day.

 The difference between a duo and a photographer plus second shooter

-There are many photographers who bring an assistant or a second shooter.
-An assistant goes along to, for example, park a car, keep an eye on bags or hold the bouquet during the photo shoot.
+There are many wedding photographers who bring an assistant or second shooter.
+An assistant goes along to, for example, park a car, keep an eye on bags or hold the bouquet during the wedding shoot.
 A second shooter is often an assistant who photographs along with you.
-So a photographer who doesn’t necessarily shoot weddings themselves, but gives the first photographer more room for creativity.
+So a photographer who does not necessarily shoot weddings himself, but gives the first wedding photographer more room for creativity.
 For example, it may be that both start with the bride and then proceed to the groom.